-HCC Energy Limited ("the Company") was incorporated under the erstwhile Companies Act on 11 August 2015.
+HCC Energy Limited ("the Company") was incorporated under the erstwhile Companies.
+Act on 11 August 2015.
 The Company having CIN U40300MH2015PLC267394 is principally engaged in business of development of power sector.
 The Company is a 100% subsidiary of HCC Power Limited.

-The financial statements of the Company for the year ended 31 March 2021 were authorised for issue in accordance with resolution of the Board of Director on 21
+The financial statements of the Company for the period ended 31 March 2022 were authorised for issue in accordance with resolution of the Board of Director i Basis of preparation